-This indicates the percentage of patients that sustained a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are often caused by residents not being moved frequently enough.
-Better nursing protocols minimizes the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percent of patients that sustained a pressure ulcer.
+Pressure ulcers, also called bed sores, are often the result of residents not being moved frequently enough.
+Better nursing care can minimize the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

 In Anderson Nursing Center, 4.58% of Patients had Serious Falls